How to Become an Anesthesia Technician in 5 Steps

 Anesthesia technicians, or anesthesia technologists, assist anesthesiologists with the administration of drugs to patients who are in chronic pain or undergoing surgery.
 Working on an anesthesia team, you'll prepare the instruments and medication for anesthetic procedures.

 Step 1: Research Anesthesia Technician Career Duties

 As an anesthesia technician, you'll clean and sterilize equipment and order replacement supplies.
 You may test and troubleshoot the equipment used during these procedures.
-You'll work in a team with anesthesiology assistants, nurses and anesthesiologists to prep patients for surgery and you'll remain with them during the surgery and in post-op.
+You'll work in a team with anesthesiologist assistants, nurses, and anesthesiologists to prep patients for surgery, and you'll remain with them during the surgery and post-op.
 In some instances, you may comfort or calm patients who remain conscious during surgery.
 You'll likely work in hospitals or outpatient medical centers.